 Santa means holy and Cruz implies to cross.
 So, Santa Cruz is the church of the holy cross, which serves as one of the largest parishes in the town.
 Two feasts namely, the feast of Our Lady of Rosary and the Holy Cross, gathers much of the devotees.
 A ‘novena’, services which run for 9 days, precede before both the feasts.
 The façade of the church is a replica of Se Cathedral.
 The best part of the church is the door which has many secrets inscribed on it.

-Built-in – 1547
+- Built-in – 1957

 - What’s so special – Be the part of the feast of Our Lady of Rosary which falls on the 4th Sunday of every January and the parish feast of the Holy Cross which takes place on the Sunday between 2 and 8 May every year.

 17. St. Elizabeth’s Church

 A tower adds to the grace of the church.
 The façade of the church is adorned with a splendid statue of Christ the King.
 There are three altars in the church and the primary one is of St. Elizabeth.
 The actual feast of St. Elizabeth falls on 4th July but due to the heavy monsoon during this time, the feast is celebrated along with other feasts in February.

-What’s so special – The three altars in the church grabs the attention.
+- What’s so special – The three altars in the church grabs the attention.